 Picnic takes the headache out of allergy treatment by providing personalized treatment plans devised by their team of highly qualified allergists and delivering the right mix of medications to your door.

-Innerbody Research recently celebrated its 20-year anniversary online.
-Over the past two decades, we have helped tens of millions of readers make more informed decisions involving staying healthy and living healthier lifestyles
+Over the past two decades, Innerbody Research has helped tens of millions of readers like you make more informed decisions to live healthier lives.
 We extensively test each health service we review.

-We try our best to give you, our readers, an unbiased exploration of at-home health services, free of marketing jargon or gimmicks.
-We evaluate the service based on our adherence to quality, the latest medical evidence and health standards, and a simple question: would we buy the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?
+Our team has spent over 62 hours testing and researching Picnic and its closest competing services in order to give you an unbiased exploration of your allergy options, free of marketing jargon or gimmicks.
+Through a thorough and deliberate approach to what we encounter along the way, we evaluate services based on adherence to quality, the latest medical evidence and health standards, and a simple question: would we buy the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?

 Additionally, this review of Picnic, like all health-related content on this website, was thoroughly vetted by one or more members of our Medical Review Board for accuracy.